 Bartlett is probably best known for her plethora of TV appearances, but she did star opposite Kathryn Hunter in the all-female revival of Cyrano de Bergerac at Southwark Playhouse and was recently in While The Sun Shines at the Orange Tree.
 She now portrays Anthony's forbidden lover Siena Rosso.

-A rising star across stage and screen, Page takes on the role of the dashing Duke of Hastings in the series.
+A rising star across stage and screen, Page takes on the role of the dashing Duke of Hastings in the first series of the show.
 He has had some sturdy theatre appearances, including Michael Longhurst's revival of The History Boys as well as The Merchant of Venice alongside Jonathan Pryce.